sidprs/map/README.md

-## Embedded Autonomous Navigation Map for the RasberryPi
+## Embedded Autonomous Navigation Map

 - Map powered by GPS module / LiDAR modules that will give traffic decisions. (in progress)
 - Utilizing imgui framework for creating new destinations / step routes.